-"Traffic Calming measures must be consistent with the District's Traffic Calming Policy as referenced in http://app.dnv.org/CouncilPolicies/Default.aspx."
+"Traffic Calming measures must be consistent with the District's Traffic Calming Policy, available on the District's website."

 5.20 Street Parking - not amended, refer to MMCD Design Guidelines (2014).

 The following sections are added to section 5.0 in numerical order: